Updated: Apr 29

 Her response, “I would have given anything for someone to fight for me when I was a child.
 Both of my parents were addicts.
 Now I am the only one in my family that isn’t.
 Now my sisters and brother are all lost.”
 And from across the aisle of the plane, from a beautiful young man as he turned to address us, “I’m a meth addict.
 I’ve been clean for seven years now.
 My family had given up on me, too.
 Does your niece believe in God?
 If she does, she can get clean, too.
 But she’ll need God.”

-Then this young man turned away from us; he had said what he needed to say to me.
+Then this young man turned away from us; he had said what he needed to say.
 I asked this young woman next to me, “Do you believe in God.”
 Now her entire demeanor changed from warm to cold, “Why, do you?”
 And I said, “Yes, I had a son that died of cancer and I have to believe because he believed.”
 Then her story continued, “I am so angry with God.
 I have two beautiful children and a wonderful husband but two years ago, I lost a baby girl.”
 For the rest of that plane ride, I got to talk to her about how to reconcile the death of a child.
 At some point in our conversation, she said, “I bought the last plane ticket for this flight this morning…”

 Was all of that just coincidence?
 My need for guidance and affirmation from these three strangers, and my ability in turn to guide and affirm them in their places of need.